Aventurine Properties, Facts and Photos

 What is Aventurine?

-Aventurine is a type of quartz that features minute inclusions of other minerals.
+Aventurine is a quartz-based rock with minute inclusions of other minerals.
 The inclusions are often described as 'platy' in reference to their plate-like shape.
 They usually have a flaky appearance.

-The mineral aventurine is believed to have been named after the man-made material known as goldstone.
+Aventurine is believed to have been named after the man-made material called goldstone.
 Like aventurine, goldstone exhibits aventurescence.

-Impurities in a mineral will often influence its colour.
-The intensity or extent of the colour change can vary depending on the concentration of the impurity.
+Impurities in a rock or mineral can influence its colour.
+The intensity or extent of the colour-change can vary depending on the concentration of the impurity.

-The brownish-orange variety of goldstone is produced using colourless glass.
-The stone's colour comes from the inclusions of crystallised copper.
+The more common orange-brown goldstone is produced using colourless glass.
+The stone's colour comes from inclusions of crystallised copper.

 Most of the world's blue and green aventurine comes from India.
 Off-white, grey and yellowish-orange stones can be found in Chile, Spain and Russia.
 Aventurine in other colours is found in Brazil, Austria and Tanzania.rectangular shaped green aventurine polished mineral in museum display cabinet

 During the Stone Age, primitive tools were made of quartzite when flint was not available.
-Although not quite as easy to work with, quartzite is hard yet brittle which makes it relatively easy to shape.
+Although not as easy to work with, quartzite is hard yet brittle, which makes it relatively easy to shape.

-Aventurine, which is also known as aventurine quartz, grades 6.5 to 7 on the Mohs scale of hardness.
+Aventurine, also known as aventurine quartz, grades 6.5 to 7 on the Mohs scale of hardness.

 Many articles online report aventurine was discovered by J.D.
 Dan in 1837, however, I can find nothing factual to support this.

 J.D.
 Dan is likely to be James Dwight Dana [1813 - 1895], an American geologist, mineralogist, volcanologist, and zoologist.
-Although he wrote about aventurine and sunstone, there is nothing to indicate that he discovered either of these minerals.
+Although he wrote about aventurine and sunstone, there is no evidence to suggest that he discovered either mineral.

 Article Pictures